ybhx0315/hrc-kitchen/PRD.md

 ### 7.3 Administrator Menu Management
 1. Login to admin panel
 2. Navigate to Menu Management
-3. Select weekday (e.g., Monday)
+3. Select view mode (By Day, By Category, or All Items)
 4. Click "Add New Item"
 5. Fill item details (name, description, price, category)
+6. Select one or more weekdays via checkboxes (at least one required)
-6. Upload image (optional)
+7. Upload image (optional)
-7. Add dietary tags
+8. Add dietary tags
-8. Define customization options
+9. Define customization options
-9. Save item
+10. Save item (item will appear on all selected weekdays)
-10. Preview weekly menu
+11. Preview weekly menu
-11. Publish changes
+12. Publish changes

 ### 7.4 Administrator Ordering Window Configuration
 1. Login to admin panel